 So far, Britain has juggled an equilibrium by paying off the different groups.
 But what happens next?

 The Aden Emergency (1963-1967) that adumbrated Britain’s withdrawal still brings a sour taste to many Britons.
 For an allegedly low-intensity conflict, the cost was too high, the body bags too many.
-It had the full package: It had a tribal rebellion in the mountains.
-It had fratricide and riots in the towns.
-It had urban terrorism in cramped alleys and bazaars.
+It had the full package: A tribal rebellion in the mountains.
+Fratricide and riots in the towns.
+Urban terrorism in cramped alleys and bazaars.

 Whatever this war was, it wasn’t a covert one.
 RAF Squadrons, Royal Marine Commandos, Airborne battalions, and armored, artillery, and infantry regiments were deployed in abundance to stabilize the country.